🧮 Optimize your business model 🧮

 - Farm business owners will establish a solid financial foundation with expert-led instruction, tools, and coaching.

-- The training consists of 3 live, virtual group sessions PLUS two 25-minute one-on-one consulting sessions with FFI’s Farm Program Manager.
+- The training consists of 3 live, virtual group sessions PLUS one 50-minute one-on-one consulting sessions with FFI’s Farm Program Manager.

 - Through group instruction, one-on-one consulting, and a plethora of tools and resources, this training will equip you to embark on a path towards profitability.